aaron-grau/curic/ruby/homeworks/questions/mancala/README.md

    ```
    * Make sure to account for this difference!

 When you have all of your specs passing you are finished!
-Go play Mancala!
+Double check your [solutions][mancala-solutions] and go play Mancala!

+[mancala-solutions]: ../../solution/mancala/solution